 PRESENTATION BY CLIMATE REALITY LEADER WENDY

-The League of Women Voters of Southwestern Indiana will host a presentation by
+The League of Women Voters of Southwestern Indiana hosted a presentation by Climate

 The Climate Reality Project is a grassroots network of more

 than 4,000 trained leaders who live and work all over the world.
 Each of them has been personally trained by former Vice President